scala-native/scala-native.g8/README.md

 ## Overview

-This project intends to serve as a template for projects employing [Scala Native].
+This project is an example of how you can employ [Scala Native] on your next project.

 For an introduction for the completely newbie on the subject, please find the FAQ down below.